carpentries/maintainer-onboarding/_extras/guide.md

 - Copy the appropriate section of Maintainer Onboarding from this [Maintainer Onboarding Etherpad Template](https://pad.carpentries.org/maintainer-onboarding-template) into the [Maintainer Onboarding Etherpad](https://pad.carpentries.org/maintainer-onboarding).
 Paste in the alphabetized names of the individuals in each session so they have a line to write on for the discussion questions.
 - Set up Minute Cards using the [Virtual Minute Card template](https://docs.google.com/forms/d/1p7iOV5HNvy4POS4g6eottY8RSfKq4kaoKz1-jIFYTMI/edit) and have onboarding individuals fill them after each session.
 This will allow you to get feedback and pre-emptively address questions, as well as tailor your onboarding.
+- Feedback from minute cards can also be used to revise the Maintainer Onboarding curriculum and add details to places where information is missing.
 - Don't forget to take attendance so that we can enter Maintainers into AMY later.

 ## Onboarding session #1